mbt-administrator/DemoSDK.Android/README.md

 This operation could not be started : Bluetooth is disabled.

-* Features only available on the Premium SDK version
+*Features only available on the Premium SDK version.
+Please send a message at contact@mybraintech.com to get more informations about the Premium SDK version.